Debt Camel

 A Scheme is a formal legal arrangement that allows a firm to change the rights of some or all of its creditors.

-Customers who have been given an unaffordable loan (see below for a definition of this) have the right to make a complaint and take it to the Ombudsman if the lender rejects it.
-People will normally get a refund of interest if they win their case.
+Customers who have been given an unaffordable loan normally have the right to make a complaint and take it to the Ombudsman if the lender rejects it.

-• people owed a refund in cash will only be paid a percentage of it as there is a limited amount of money that all refunds have to be paid from.
+• people owed a refund in cash will only be paid a percentage of it, often small.

 So the lender gains as they will pay less to settle these complaints and at the end of the Scheme there can’t be any more complaints.